day8/re-frame/README.md

 ### High Level Tasks

 When you use re-frame, you'll create your app by writing three kinds of functions:
-  - subscriptions - which query over application state and create signals (move data into components)
+  - subscriptions - which query over application state and create signals (move data into components).
-  - components - which turn data into hiccup (DOM)
+  - components - which turn data into Hiccup (DOM).
-  - event handlers - which provide the state transition (control) layer
+  - event handlers - which provide the state transition (control) layer.

 You'll also be designing a data structure to represent the app state, and probably writing a [herbert schema](https://github.com/miner/herbert) for it.